shaun-barnard/python/encrypted-message-exchanger/README.md

 ## Features

 Blowfish Encryption: The command-line tool uses Blowfish encryption to secure the payload of the packets.
-HMAC Signature: Ensures the integrity of the packets by implementing HMAC signatures using SHA-256.
+HMAC Signature: Ensure packet intergrity with HMAC signatures using SHA-256.
 Custom Packets: Crafts custom Ethernet, IP, and TCP packets with the specified parameters.

 ## Command-line Arguments